 CPI understates rent inflation by 300% to 400%

-According to the CPI data published by the Bureau of Labor Statistics, renting costs are rising but significantly below the average inflation rate (4.4% vs 8.8% in February 2022).
-Anybody that has tried to rent an apartment in the real world knows that the cost rentals has increased by much more than 4.2% in the last year.
+According to the CPI data published by the Bureau of Labor Statistics, renting costs are rising but significantly below the average inflation rate (5.7% vs 8.5% in July 2022).
+Anybody who has tried to rent an apartment in the real world knows that the cost rentals has increased by much more than 5.7% in the last year.

 We compared the inflation rate reported by BLS with the real-world data collected by Realtor, Redfin, and ApartmentList and found that the BLS’s CPI is three to four times lower.
 The reason for this is obvious when you consider how the CPI collects its data.